auth0-community/getting-started/CODE_OF_CONDUCT.md

 #### Reconsideration

 Any of the parties directly involved or affected can request reconsideration of the resolution.
-To make a request, please contact anyone from [Auth0 Community Team](https://github.com/orgs/auth0-community/teams/auth0-community) and your request will be reviewed.
+To make a request, please contact us at community@auth0.com and your request will be reviewed.

 ### 3. Enforcement Manual